ACT Test Dates 2023-2024

 Do I have to take the ACT?

 Here’s the super-short version…Among countless other disruptions, the pandemic has dealt a crushing blow to the standardized testing industry and its millions of teenage customers.
-In response, a great number of colleges, including most of the Ivy League and many other prominent institutions announced a shift toward a test-optional policy for the high school Class of 2021 and, in most cases, also the Class of 2022 and 2023 (this upcoming senior cohort).
+In response, a great number of colleges, including the Ivy League and many other prominent institutions announced a shift toward a test-optional policy.
+Many of these policies remain in place as the Class of 2028 gets ready to apply.
 A complete list of Test-Optional Colleges can be found in our Dataverse.

 - Take the ACT for the first time during the first or second semester of your junior year

 - Factor in AP test dates to avoid standardized testing burnout

 - Leave yourself room to take the test again summer before senior year.
 You also may wish to test a third time, if necessary, the fall of senior year.

 - Put in the time studying.
 Research shows that studying for the ACT produces results.